samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 **Phillip:** 19 for Gareth.

 > The DM rolls [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) just once for all six monsters and writes down that they’ll go on Initiative count 17.
 The DM then goes around the table to get each player’s Initiative roll.
-See the “[Running Combat](/sources/dnd/dmg-2024/running-the-game#RunningCombat)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for advice about rolling and tracking Initiative.
+See the "[Running Combat](/sources/dnd/dmg-2024/running-the-game#RunningCombat)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for advice about rolling and tracking Initiative.

 **Jared:** Mirabella, you’re first.
 What do you do?